My Car Has Swirl Marks. Why?

 Expert Swirl Mark Removal Near You

 Even if you do everything you can, swirl marks happen beyond your control.
 The only proven way to get rid of them is to use a non-abrasive buffer pad and polishing compound.
 This isn’t something you want to DIY, as it is very easy to do more harm than good.
-Stop by Island Detail and Colour for expert swirl mark removal and we’ll get your car’s finish fully restored.
+Stop by Island Detail for expert swirl mark removal and we’ll get your car’s finish fully restored.
 Our technicians have professional products, equipment, and experience to fully and safely remove swirl marks from your vehicle.
 There is no need to drive around in a vehicle covered in swirl marks, just give us a shout.